SlackBuffer/ncbi_crawler/README.md

-# A simple ncbi crawler.
+# A simple ncbi crawler
-A simple python ncbi crawler that, given the key word, helps to collect research article information including title, journal name, impact factor, cited number, abstract, download link and publication date.
+It's a simple python ncbi crawler that, given the key word, helps to collect information of research articles including title, journal name, impact factor, cited number, abstract, download link and publication date.
+The result is saved as a `.xlsx` file.
 ## Getting Started
 ### Prerequisites
 - Python 3.x